jebikoh/tge/README.md

 Argument information can be found with:
  - `python -m tests.<test_name> -h`.

-An example test to run is:
- - `python -m tests.a_dir tests/models/taurus.obj`

 NOTE: The program will crash if the model is too large.
 Use the scale parameters to scale the models down.